ACT UP: Montreal

 The AIDS crisis in Montreal was very pronounced and is often underrepresented in discussion about the pandemic.
 ACT UP worked to end the AIDS pandemic and to combat the extreme homophobia that gay men faced as a result of stigma and stereotypes.
 ACT UP NYC protested the Fifth International AIDS Conference in 1989 and inspired the creation of ACT UP MTL.
 They also confronted Montreal prisons about their high rates of HIV, which they suggested were due to condoms not being available to prisoners.

-ACT UP MTL was formed in March of 1990.
+ACT UP MTL was formed in March 1990.
 Despite discouragement by the provincial government and Minister of Health, who felt that public information about AIDS prevention would encourage homosexuality and drug use, ACT UP MTL was responsible for translating English AIDS prevention resources into French and creating their own informational flyers that were accessible to Quebec's Francophone population.
 The chapter was also responsible for several demonstrations in a Montreal city park to raise awareness about those living with AIDS and those lost to HIV/AIDS complications.
 In 1994, the park was officially named Le Parc de l’Espoir and an AIDS memorial monument was constructed.

+Halifax

+The creation of ACT UP Halifax is credited to Dan Hart, an activist and leader of the queer movement in Halifax in the 1980s who even hosted many of ACT UP's events in his own home.
+While this branch of ACT UP is less known in comparison to the larger cities in the United States and Canada, it has made some notable actions during its time.
+On December 1st, 1990 a protest march was held on Barrington Street.
+What made this march different was the attendance of Pedro the Donkey, brought by the protestors to be used as a disruption method during the protest.
+Pedro held true to his purpose and refused to move when protesters were asked to vacate the street.
+This allowed Halifax's ACT UP group to peacefully protest while staying within the confines of the law.